Monthly Health Insurance Plans: Compare & Buy Online | PolicyX

 Neel can also choose to pay monthly insurance premiums.
 He can split the premium payment into 12 payments of approximately ₹2,100 per month.
 This amount in total is slightly more than ₹24,000 (₹25,200), but it can be easier for him to budget for the monthly payment.

-In both cases provided, Neel will obtain the same coverage, benefits, and claims process.
+In both scenarios, Neel will receive the same coverage, benefits, and claims process.
 The annual payment is less expensive overall, while the monthly payment is more flexible and manageable from a budgetary perspective.

 Top Monthly Health Insurance Plans in India (2025)